opportunity-zh/wordpress-intro/README.md

 ## Install your first Plugin
-WordPress offers a simple way to extend its functionality.
-It allows you to install plugins.
+WordPress offers a simple way to extend its functionality by allowing you to install plugins.

 1. Type the following in your URL Bar
 ```bash